-- 1. Protected disclosure or activity.
-Has the complainant alleged that he or she: - made a PD or was perceived as having made a PD; - exercised any appeal, complaint, or grievance with regard to a violation of Part A or B of PPD-19; - lawfully participated in an investigation or proceeding regarding a violation of Section A or B of PPD-19; - cooperated or disclosed information to an IG, in general accordance with applicable provisions of law in connection with an audit, inspection, or investigation conducted by the IG; or - reported a matter of urgent concern to Congress?
+• Protected Disclosure or Activity.
+See Table 2.3.5.a.
+Does the evidence establish that the Complainant made a PD or was perceived as having made a PD; exercised any appeal, complaint, or grievance about a violation of Part A or B of PPD-19; lawfully participated in an investigation or proceeding about a violation of Section A or B of PPD-19; cooperated with or disclosed information to an IG, in general accordance with applicable provisions of law in connection with an audit, inspection, or investigation conducted by the IG; or reported a matter of urgent concern to Congress?

-See the definitions for protected disclosures under Part A.
+See the definitions for PDs under Part A.

-- 2. Action affecting eligibility for access to classified information.
-Has the complainant alleged that an Executive branch employee with authority to do so took, directed others to take, recommended, or approved any action affecting the complainant's eligibility for access to classified information? - 3.
-Contributing factor.
-Does timing or the inference of subject knowledge support the inference that the alleged PD was a contributing factor in taking, directing others to take, recommending, or approving any action affecting the complainant's eligibility for access to classified information?
+- Action affecting eligibility for access to classified information.
+Does the evidence establish that an Executive branch employee took, directed others to take, recommended, or approved any action affecting the complainant's eligibility for access to classified information? - Knowledge/Contributing factor.
+Does timing or subject knowledge support that the alleged PD was a contributing factor in the action?